 Rethinking author fees for open access

-Author fees play a big role in open access publishing, but both research and UMN experiences give cause for critical thinking.
-This page is an overview with links to research.
+Is your journal asking you to pay a fee to make your work open access?
+It can seem like author fees play a big role in open access publishing, but both research and UMN experiences give cause for critical thinking before paying.

 What are author fees/APCs

-Article processing charges (APCs) are fees paid to make a work open access (OA), usually charged to authors.
-They were initially introduced to create an option for publications to cover publication costs without charging subscription fees, either as part of a transition from a subscription-only model, or for new all-OA publications.
+APCs are fees paid to make a work open access (OA) and are typically charged to authors.
+They were initially introduced to create an option for journals to cover publication costs without charging subscription fees, either as part of a transition from a subscription-only model or for new fully OA publications, where all articles are openly available.

 Back to top